dannysepler/blog/_posts/2019-02-10-csvkit-tips.md

 ## Learning More

-I don't think I can do a better overview of all of csvkit's features than its [official tutorial](https://csvkit.readthedocs.io/en/1.0.3/tutorial/1_getting_started.html), which even guides you through a real-world example.
+I don't think I can do a better overview of all of csvkit's features than its [official tutorial](https://csvkit.readthedocs.io/en/1.0.3/tutorial/1_getting_started.html), which guides you through a much more in depth real-world example.
 Give it a shot, and see how you like it for yourself!

 <style>